fantadevelopment/Discord-Nukebot/README.md

 ## Features

-- Should autoinstall dependencies
+- should autoinstall dependencies
-- Cool logs
+- cool logs
-- Edgy skid ascii art
+- edgy skid ascii art

 ## Setup

-1. Replace `YOUR_BOT_TOKEN` with your Discord bot token
+1. replace `YOUR_BOT_TOKEN` with your Discord bot token
-2. Run `nukebot.py`
+2. run `nukebot.py`
-3. Invite the bot to your server using the generated link
+3. Invite the bot to your server using the generated link optionally customize the messages u want it to spam and channels you want it to create

 ## Commands